Your super obligations

 How do employer super contributions work?

-As an employer, you are generally required to pay a minimum of 11.5% of ordinary time earnings (OTE) for an employee over age 18, regardless of how much they’re paid.
+As an employer, you are generally required to pay a minimum of 12% of ordinary time earnings (OTE) for an employee over age 18, regardless of how much they’re paid.
+This is called the super guarantee (SG).
+For employees aged under 18, you must pay the SG if they work at least 30 hours in a week.

 OTE usually include: